-- Examine the views of teachers' and parents' on the use of the mother tongue as a medium of instruction in i. primary schools; - Examine the challenges teachers' and parents' encounter with the introduction of the mother tongue as a ii. medium of instruction; and - iii.
+- i.
+Examine the views of teachers' and parents' on the use of the mother tongue as a medium of instruction in primary schools; - ii.
+Examine the challenges teachers' and parents' encounter with the introduction of the mother tongue as a medium of instruction; and - iii.
 Assess the advantage of using the mother tongue as a medium of instruction.